myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-20T05:19:03.231Z
+>
+> You can use deck.blue if you are searching the TweetDeck alternative for Bluesky :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-16T12:17:09.757Z
 >
 > Hi Debbie, we are using the official new search API!
 Not many syntaxes seem to be supported yet, but we also look forward to seeing them expanded in the future :)